bemcho/3d-scanner/README.md

 to install needed libs

 cd 3d-scanner/build

 cmake ..

 make

+cd ../bin

 ./3DScanner yourmovie.avi/webm/mp4 etc.

-If started without command line args will try to start the first camera it founds starting from: (0 for default eg. embedded camera).
+If started without command line args or passed filename is not fouind, the app will try to use the first camera it finds starting from: (0 for default eg. embedded camera).